Graduate Students

 Carlos Jesus Desme, Doctoral Student

-Carlos Jesus Desme is a third year doctoral student in the Developmental Science program.
+Carlos Jesus Desme is a doctoral student in the Developmental Science program.
 Carlos obtained his bachelors degree in Psychology and was a post-baccalaureate research assistant in the PLSD lab until Fall 2020 when he started the graduate program at FIU.
 As a post-bac research assistant, Carlos carried out an independent research study examining the direct and indirect effects of prior engagement in spatial activities, spatial anxiety and participant confidence on sex differences in adult mental rotation ability.
 For his master's thesis, Carlos is now exploring how these various factors explain individual and sex differences in both mental rotation and perspective taking as well as how variability in these spatial abilities relates to performance in STEM courses such as Calculus, Physics, Chemistry and Biology.

 Karinna Rodriguez, Doctoral Student